 Tuesday, December 6, 2011

 One of the things I love about my daytime hours alone during the school year is lunchtime.
 I heat up leftovers or fry an egg; maybe make a sandwich or a salad.
 Whatever.
-The important part is that I sit and enjoy it, without anyone asking me to pour him another cup of milk, with nobody getting up to get the ketchup.
-I do love our family dinners, with all their raucousness, as much as I love my solitary lunches spent looking out the window watching the birds, the changes in light, the water traffic.
+The important part is that I sit and enjoy it, without anyone asking me to pour him another cup of milk.

-Tuesdays Abbott has hockey in the evening, so when I have time, I cook dinner during the daytime.
-That way, when we’re in a rush to get to practice, we have something good to eat before we go.
-This morning I made a couscous dish from one of my favorite vegetarian cookbooks, Plenty.
-It’s hearty and warming and one of the most delicious vegetarian dishes I’ve ever had.
-I could taste the smoky flavor of the harissa through the fog of my cold.
+Tuesdays Abbott has hockey in the evening, so when I have time, I cook our dinner during the daytime.
+That way, when we’re in a rush to get to practice, we can still have something good to eat before we go.
+Today I made a couscous dish from one of my favorite vegetarian cookbooks, Plenty.
+It’s hearty and warming and one of the most delicious vegetarian meals I’ve ever had.

 the ultimate winter cousous